Areas of Focus

 • Engage a broad set of stakeholders; build consensus around results and actions.

-• Use resources more efficiently – focusing on a finite set of objectives, establishing a timeline for results, “work with the willing” to achieve results.
+• Use resources more efficiently – focusing on a finite set of objectives, establishing a timeline for results, “working with the willing” to achieve results.

 Project Activities and Timeline: